aliaksandr-klimovich/PythonTasks/README.md

 # PythonTasks

-## List

-L1.
+T1.
 Write a function that removes all duplicates from list.
 Exmaple:
 ```python
 >>> remove_duplicates([2, 1, 2, 1, 5, 0, 4, 0, 0, 2])
 [2, 1, 5, 0, 4]
 ```
-L1.1.
+T1.1.
 Returning list is not obligatory.
 L1.2.
 Final list should not be sorted (preserve original object sequence).

-L2.
+T2.
 Having nested lists write a function `flatten` that composes one flat list from all nested lists.
 The depth of nesting can be random.
 Example:
 ```python
 >>> l = [1, [2, 3], [4, [5], 6]]